reagro/carob/README.md

 ### Contribute

 Carob is the *Extract, Transform, and Load* (ETL) framework supported by [CGIAR](https://www.cgiar.org/initiative/excellence-in-agronomy/) to support predictive agronomy analytics.
 Contributions are welcome from anyone, and they can be made via pull-requests.
 You can also raises issues on this github site.
-See these [preliminary guidelines](https://github.com/reagro/carob/wiki/Guidelines).
-A good place to discover new data sets is the [Gardian](https://gardian.bigdata.cgiar.org/) website.
+See the [Guidelines for contributors](https://github.com/reagro/carob/wiki/Guidelines).
+A good place to discover new data sets is the [Gardian](https://gardian.bigdata.cgiar.org/) website or our [https://carob-data.org/todo.html](to-do list).